Fluid limit for the Poisson encounter-mating model: Introduction

 Equivalently,

-\end{definition} The fine balance condition is exactly what Gimelfarb had conjectured in \cite{Gim88a} to be sufficient for panmixia.
-In \cite{GY14}, we not only settled this conjecture, but also used a recursive argument to prove that the fine balance condition is necessary for panmixia.
+\end{definition} The fine balance condition is precisely what Gimelfarb had conjectured in \cite{Gim88a} to be sufficient for panmixia in the context of individual encounter-mating.
+In \cite{GunYil14a}, we not only settled this conjecture, but also used a recursive argument to prove that the fine balance condition is necessary for the species to be panmictic.
 Moreover, under the fine balance condition we gave the distributions of the pair-type process $Q\n(t)$ and the mating pattern $Q\n(T_n)$.
-Finally, we answered the assortative mating question in the case $k=2$: if $\pi_{11}+\pi_{22}>\pi_{12}+\pi_{21}$, then the (finite) population exhibits homogamy; and if $\pi_{11}+\pi_{22}<\pi_{12}+\pi_{21}$, then it exhibits heterogamy.
+Finally, we answered the assortative mating question when $k=2$: for any $x_1\n x_2\n y_1\n y_2\n\ne0$,